wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-debug-jobs.md

 ### <a id="RegionCapabilityNotAvailable"></a>RegionCapabilityNotAvailable
 - **Description**: Region capability not available for region *yourRegionName* and Subscription ID *yourSubscriptionId*.
 - **Mitigation**: Specify a region that supports HDInsight clusters.
-The publicly supported regions are: <!-- deleted by customization Southeast Asia, West Europe, -->China North, China East<!-- deleted by customization , or China North -->.
+The publicly supported regions are: <!-- deleted by customization Southeast Asia, West Europe, --> China North, China East<!-- deleted by customization , or China North -->.

 ### <a id="StorageAccountNotColocated"></a>StorageAccountNotColocated
 - **Description**: Storage account *yourStorageAccountName* is in region *currentRegionName*.
 It should be same as the cluster region *yourClusterRegionName*.
-- **Mitigation**: Either specify a storage account in the same region that your cluster is in or if your data is already in the storage account, create a new cluster in the same region as the existing storage account.<!-- deleted by customization If you are using the Management Portal, the UI will notify them of this issue in advance. -->
+- **Mitigation**: Either specify a storage account in the same region that your cluster is in or if your data is already in the storage account, create a new cluster in the same region as the existing storage account. <!-- deleted by customization If you are using the preview portal, the UI will notify them of this issue in advance. -->

 ### <a id="SubscriptionIdNotActive"></a>SubscriptionIdNotActive
 - **Description**: Given Subscription ID *yourSubscriptionId* is not active.